arm61/isis_school/_sources/intro.md

 This course was originally developed by [Andrew McCluskey](mailto:andrew.mccluskey@ess.eu) from the [European Spallation Source](https://europeanspallationsource.se/) for the [ISIS Virtual Reflectometry Training Course](https://indico.stfc.ac.uk/event/355/).
 If you have any questions about this course, please get in touch.
+Thanks to Drs Maximilian Skoda, Andrew Caruana, and Stephen Hall for feedback on this material.

 ```{note}
 In this course, we make use of the Python programming language heavily to show mathematics and plot figures.